Here is something that you can try at home. You don’t have to travel as far as these scouts did to try it.

 If your radio has a SW switch on it, try exploring what you can hear on the SW (Short Wave) Band.
 You may hear some really strange noises.
 You may even find some people speaking a different language.

-Some radio signals travel amazing distances from the Transmitter to your little radio reciever.
+Some radio signals travel amazing distances from the Transmitter to your little radio receiver.
 You have started to explore the wonderful world of radio.

 Have you considered the fun that can be had if you had your own amateur radio license?
 Talk with your parents or leaders if this idea sound exciting to you.